y3jian/MinecraftModel/README.md

 # Scan2Craft
  I wanted to honour my favourite Hello Kitty stuffed animal in my Minecraft world with a GIANT statue...
-/n but didn't want to spend hours building it.
+<br>but didn't want to spend hours building it.
-/n Scan2Craft is a Python pipeline that converts real-life scans (GLB/OBJ/PLY) into Minecraft .litematic structures.
+<br>Scan2Craft is a Python pipeline that converts real-life scans (GLB/OBJ/PLY) into Minecraft .litematic structures.

 ## How it Works
 Scan2Craft takes an input 3D scan, voxelizes a mesh, samples texture colours, maps colours to a customizable block palette, and exports a Litematica schematic ready to be used in Minecraft!